 The performance of the compilers has not changed at all, and this gives hope that the performance of most of the features that characterize home users will not be affected while the server world, the information farm, and the HPC world will be Which are at an increased risk of significant damage to output.
 These are only preliminary conclusions that should be taken with limited discretion, but we are ready for any reason whatsoever to be encouraged.

-At this point it seems that simple home users do not necessarily have anything to do about this entire saga.
-Updates to the various operating systems that will try to block the breach will be distributed as mandatory updates that will be challenging to evade, and the entire process will be behind the scenes and almost transparent.
-We certainly look forward to hearing more detail about the defect and its significance, but as of now it seems that all we can do is wait for the exams Performence More - and most importantly, hope that the performance impairment demon is not as bad as it has been claimed.
+At this point it seems that simple home users do not necessarily have anything to do regarding this whole saga.
+Updates to the various operating systems that will attempt to plug the loophole will be distributed as mandatory updates that will be challenging to evade, and all conduct will be behind the scenes and almost completely transparent.
+We certainly expect to hear more detail about the flaw and its significance, but for now it seems that all that can be done is to wait for further performance tests - and especially hope that the demon of performance impairment is not as terrible as claimed.